-A person's profile in your people database is much more than a single record on a spreadsheet: it represents a holistic view of a person and her relationship with your nation.
+A person's profile in your people database is much more than a single record on a spreadsheet: it represents a holistic view of a person and their relationship with your nation.

 Organizations can also have profiles in your database.
 When relationships connect people to an organization, the organization profile can be a hub, gathering information about contacts recorded with multiple people.

 Table of Contents

 - Create a new profile

 There are five views you can use in the People section.
 When you click on People at the top of your control panel, the section will open in list view.

 - Single-person view: This is the view where you can interact with the entirety of a person's profile.
 All areas of a profile are accessible from this view.
 It is possible to view filter results or people on a path in single-person view.

 - List view: Displays abbreviated profile overviews in list format.
 Can display everyone in your database or filter results using list view.

 - Household view: Displays a list of households within your database.
 Households are determined by mailable primary address, so the number of people included in the household view will probably be less than the number of people in your database.
 Household can be filtered and placed on a map.

 - Map view: Displays people or households on a map.
 Can display filter results on a map.
 Whether or not a profile is included in the map is determined by the address accuracy selected.